sanskrit/raw_etexts_english/blogs/manasataramgini/2005-04-22_madanotsava-and-military-movements.md

 +++
-title = "madanotsava and militaryxa0movements"
+title = "madanotsava and military movements"

 +++
 The madanotsava was observed today. kAmadeva was duely worshipped with